 Common UsesComparing two populations.
 For example: men vs. women, before vs. after, east vs. west.
 The variable is categorical with more than two possible response values.

-Do male and female college students have the same distribution of living arrangements?
+Do men and women college students have the same distribution of living arrangements?
 Use a level of significance of 0.05.
-Suppose that 250 randomly selected male college students and 300 randomly selected female college students were asked about their living arrangements: dormitory, apartment, with parents, other.
-The results are shown in Table 11.18.
-Do male and female college students have the same distribution of living arrangements?
+Suppose that 250 randomly selected men college students and 300 randomly selected women college students were asked about their living arrangements: dormitory, apartment, with parents, other.
+The results are shown in Table 11.19.
+Do men and women college students have the same distribution of living arrangements?

-H0: The distribution of living arrangements for male college students is the same as the distribution of living arrangements for female college students.
+H0: The distribution of living arrangements for men college students is the same as the distribution of living arrangements for women college students.

-Ha: The distribution of living arrangements for male college students is not the same as the distribution of living arrangements for female college students.
+Ha: The distribution of living arrangements for men college students is not the same as the distribution of living arrangements for women college students.

 Degrees of Freedom (df):